HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 The same effect of semantic removal takes place with `role="none"`.
 We found that this year, the percentage of `role="none"` has also increased to 11% and is one of the top 10 most common ARIA roles.
 There are very few use cases where this is particularly helpful for assistive technology users, for example if there is a `<table>` element being used only for layouting.
 But it can otherwise be harmful and should be used sparingly.

-Most browsers ignore role="presentation" and role="none" on focusable elements, including links and inputs, or anything with a tabindex attribute set.
-Browsers also ignore the inclusion of the role if any of the element contains any global ARIA states and properties, such as aria-describedby.
+Most browsers ignore `role="presentation"` and `role="none"` on focusable elements, including links and inputs, or anything with a tabindex attribute set.
+Browsers also ignore the inclusion of the role if any of the element contains any global ARIA states and properties, such as `aria-describedby`.

 ### Labeling elements with ARIA